 There are no videos that match this criteria.

-The Neahtawanta Center has undertaken a project called Investigating Resilience in our Community.
+The Neahtawanta Center launched a project called Investigating Resilience in 2012.

 Definition of Resilience from the Resilience AllianceEcosystem resilience is the capacity of an ecosystem to tolerate disturbance without collapsing into a qualitatively different state that is controlled by a different set of processes.
 A resilient ecosystem can withstand shocks and rebuild itself when necessary.
 Resilience in social systems has the added capacity of humans to anticipate and plan for the future.
 Humans are part of the natural world.
 We depend on ecological systems for our survival and we continuously impact the ecosystems in which we live from the local to global scale.
 Resilience is a property of these linked social-ecological systems (SES).
 "Resilience" as applied to ecosystems, or to integrated systems of people and the natural environment, has three defining characteristics: